-Tell your doctor if you are taking any of the following:

-- ciclosporin (used for example, after organ transplants), - warfarin, ticagrelor or clopidogrel (or any other drug used for thinning the blood), - fibrates (such as gemfibrozil, fenofibrate) or any other medicine used to lower cholesterol (such as ezetimibe), - indigestion remedies (used to neutralise acid in your stomach), - erythromycin (an antibiotic), fusidic acid (an antibiotic-please see below and Warnings and precautions), - an oral contraceptive (the pill), - regorafenib (used to treat cancer), - darolutamide (used to treat cancer), - hormone replacement therapy, - any of the following drugs used to treat viral infections, including HIV or hepatitis C infection, alone or in combination (please see Warnings and precautions): ritonavir, lopinavir, atazanavir, sofosbuvir, voxilaprevir, ombitasvir, paritaprevir, dasabuvir, velpatasvir, grazoprevir, elbasvir, glecaprevir, pibrentasvir.

-The effects of these medicines could be changed by Rosuvastatin or they could change the effect of Rosuvastatin.
+Tell your doctor if you are taking any of the following: ciclosporin (used for example, after organ transplants), warfarin or clopidogrel (or any other medicine used for thinning the blood), fibrates (such as gemfibrozil, fenofibrate) or any other medicine used to lower cholesterol (such as ezetimibe), indigestion remedies (used to neutralise acid in your stomach), erythromycin (an antibiotic), fusidic acid (an antibiotic - please see below and warnings and precautions), an oral contraceptive (the pill), hormone replacement therapy or anti-viral medicines such as ritonavir with lopinavir and/or atazanavir or simeprevir (used to treat infections, including the HIV or hepatitis C infection - please see Warnings and precautions).
+The effects of these medicines could be changed by Rosuvastatin tablets or they could change the effects of Rosuvastatin tablets.